raygaeta/raging-sea/readme.md

-# Creative Coding Challenge: Perlin Wave Shader 🌊
+# Animated Perlin Wave Shader Material 🌊

 #### This project explores procedural art through a wave-like material crafted with Perlin noise.
 By focusing on dynamic vertex elevation and custom lighting, this shader-based creation blends art and technology, delivering an immersive visual experience.